Getting the Go-Ahead

 The stent will need to be removed several weeks after the transplant.
 This procedure involves using a small scope to look into the bladder and remove the stent from the ureter, and is usually done as an outpatient day surgery procedure.

-The function of the donor kidney is carefully assessed after transplant, and it often begins to work within a few hours of surgery.
+The function of the donor kidney is carefully assessed after transplant, and the kidney often begins to work within a few hours of surgery.
 Sometimes the kidney takes several days or weeks to recover.
 In situations of delayed kidney function, dialysis is continued until the transplant kidney starts to work properly.

 The operating room staff will let you know how your child is doing during the surgery.
 They will contact you through the pager you picked up from the PICU.